 {"id":"123","attribute":"switch","value":"off"}

-Instead of polling devices through Maker API to learn of device events, just enter a URL for events to be sent to via an HTTP POST.
+Instead of polling devices through Maker API to learn of device events, you can enter a URL for events to be sent to via an HTTP POST.
 The body of the POST will contain a JSON object with the device event details:

 data = [name: event.name,